MeanderingProgrammer/render-markdown.nvim/README.md

 - Highlights code blocks to better stand out
 - Replaces whichever style bullet point is being used with provided character
 - Updates table borders with better border characters, does NOT automatically align
+- Basic support for `LaTeX` if `pylatexenc` is installed on system

 # Dependencies

 - [markdown](https://github.com/tree-sitter-grammars/tree-sitter-markdown) parser for
   [treesitter](https://github.com/nvim-treesitter/nvim-treesitter): Used to parse `markdown` files
+- [pylatexenc](https://pypi.org/project/pylatexenc/) to transform `LaTeX` strings to appropriate unicode using `latex2text`, not a mandatory dependency

 # Install